Marriner W. Merrill

-Marriner Wood Merrill (25 September 1832 – 6 February 1906) an American pioneer and religious leader.
+Marriner Wood Merrill (25 September 1832 – 6 February 1906) was an American pioneer and religious leader.
 He was a pioneering settler of the Cache Valley and a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Merrill was born in Sackville, New Brunswick, the tenth of thirteen children born to Sarah Ann Reynolds and Nathan Merrill.
 The family farmed, and Merrill later wrote of "not having any opportunities of even a common school education."
 Merrill left Sackville and worked briefly as a cook on a fishing schooner based in Boston, Massachusetts, before returning on word of his father's fatal fall into a tidal marsh in May 1851.
 Merrill assisted in farm work in Sackville after his return.

 Merrill joined the LDS Church in April 1852.
 He migrated to Salt Lake City, Utah Territory, the following year in a wagon company led by William Atkinson, also of Sackville.
 During his first winter in Utah, Merrill married Sarah Ann Atkinson, the daughter of William Atkinson.
 Merrill at first engaged in farm labor and made shingles.
 The Merrills briefly relocated to Spanish Fork before the arrival of Johnston's Army in the Utah War.

 In 1860, Merrill was among the first settlers to move to Richmond, Utah, where he soon became a civic and ecclesiastical leader.
 In July 1861, he began eighteen years of service as a bishop in the LDS Church.
 He became the postmaster of Richmond in 1866 and was a county selectman from 1872 to 1879.
 Merrill was also a member of the territorial legislature for two terms.

 With two business partners, Merrill built a gristmill.
 He also worked as a contractor in the construction of the Utah and Northern Railway and as a supervisor in its operation.
 Merrill also operated a large farm near Richmond.